nodrogluap/tamor/README.md

 # Installation

-0. Nota bene: These insteructions assume that you already have a Dragen server with software version 3.10 or higher and a working ``hg38`` genome index.
+0. Nota bene: These instructions assume that you already have a Dragen server with software version 3.10 or higher and a working ``hg38`` genome index.

 1. Download this code base: